smattymatty/mathew-storm-site/writing_content/Chapter 16 - The Breaking.md

 Steel cleared sheaths on both sides.

-They circled each other in the courtyard, boots crunching on stone still stained from previous skirmishes.
+They circled each other in the courtyard, boots crunching on bloodied stone.
 The two sacks of grain sat forgotten between them, the actual prize meaningless compared to the principle of the thing.

 "Last chance," the bronze soldier said.
 "Walk away."